 LTR 200 Sculling for Beginners

 Sculling uses two oars per rower.
-The class is designed for beginners as well as advanced adults who have either participated in a previous session or have rowing experience.
+The class is designed for beginners with little or no rowing experience as well as advanced adults who have either participated in a previous session or have prior rowing experience.
 Beginners will be taught sculling in recreational single shells.
 Participants will have opportunities for informal racing, but the intensity of all sessions will be based on the ability and desire of the participants.

 Class size: Minimum 3, Maximum 5